Ukrainian-History/autoBWF/docs/usage.rst

-The CodingHistory text is generated automatically based on the selections made in the drop-downs to the right of the text box and the values in the configuration file (see below).
+The CodingHistory text is generated automatically based on the selections made in the drop-downs to the right of the text box and the values in the :ref:`configuration <configuration>` file.
 Similarly, the Copyright text is replaced with the boilerplate corresponding to the dropdown menu selection.

 .. note::
-    You can edit those text manually prior to saving, but be aware that using the drop-down menus will destroy any manual edits that you have made.
+    You can edit the texts manually prior to saving, but be aware that using the drop-down menus will destroy any manual edits that you have made.

 Template files